-Mrs C Roberts – Deputy head
+Mrs C Roberts (Deputy Head)

 Mr R Hill (Second in English/KS4 Coordinator)

 Miss E King

-Miss C Strode – Literacy coordinator
+Miss C Strode

-Mrs L Godfrey - SENCO
+Mrs L Godfrey (SENCO)

 AQA GCSEs in English Literature and English Language

-This play is studied at the start of the year build on prior knowledge from KS3 and to extend into GCSE learning by discovering new Shakespearean themes and characters.
+This play is studied at the start of the year to build on prior knowledge from KS3 and to extend into GCSE learning by discovering new Shakespearean themes and characters.
 This story of young love will ask pupils to consider the importance of relationships, family, violence, love, death as well as examining how characters are presented throughout the whole play.
-They will need to be able to make their own judgements, prove their understanding and effectively link in key contextual factors of the time.
+Students will need to be able to make their own judgements, prove their understanding and effectively link in key contextual factors of the time.
 Students will also study some Power and Conflict poems which link to themes in Romeo and Juliet.

 AQA A Level in English Literature